Voyager162/binaryFrontend/index.md

 ---
-layout: post
+layout: page
-title: Login Page
+title: Binary Page
 search_exclude: true
 description: Login and explore our social media hub to learn about Big Idead 2 about binary
 hide: true